TheCodesUprising/ocr-my-mess/README.md

 A complete and modular Python pipeline to convert, OCR, and merge all your documents into a single, searchable PDF.

+## Pre-built Binaries (Simplest Method)

+For the quickest start, pre-built executables for Windows, macOS, and Linux are available for download from the [GitHub Releases page](https://github.com/TheCodesUprising/ocr-my-mess/releases).
+These executables are standalone and do not require Python or any other dependencies to be installed on your system.
+Simply download the appropriate version for your operating system, extract it, and run.

 ## Features

 - **Recursive Conversion**: Traverses a directory to find all supported files (images, office documents, archives, existing PDFs).